Kui (music)

-A kui (Kazakh: күй) is a Kipchak instrumental musical composition that is usually sung to the accompaniment of traditional Kazakh plucked, bowed, and/or wind instruments such as the dombyra, qobyz, syrnai, although the Kazakh dombyra and the Kyrgyz komuz (both long-necked lutes) are most frequently used.
+A kui (Kazakh: күй), also spelled küy, is a Kipchak instrumental musical composition that is usually sung to the accompaniment of traditional Kazakh plucked, bowed, and wind instruments such as the dombyra, qobyz, syrnai, jetigen, tsuur, although the Kazakh dombyra and the Kyrgyz komuz (both long-necked lutes) are most frequently used.
 In the 20th century, Kazakh Soviet musicians experimented with choral arrangements of kuis.

 Kui in Kazakh culture performed with dombyra

 In Kazakh culture kuis were learned by heart and passed from generation to generation without written fixation.
 For example, Kazakh folk Kui “aqsaq qulan” (lame onager) is dated to the 13th century.
 Authors of many Kazakh kuis lived in the Middle Ages.
 But the pick of the culture is from the 19th and 20th centuries.
 Kui tradition included also verbal part that explained in detail the story for its compositions, personalities, reasons and legends.
 Before performing the kui, the performer used to give a story about the composition to play, so the auditory could get proper feelings.
 But by the time the verbal tradition for kuis was finally separated from instrumental performances and only few kuishi (performer of kui) still keep this part of the tradition.